robinboncoeur/Projects/docs/other/Garden.md

-## 2025 - What Seems to Work
+## 2025

-### Aug 26
+### August 26

 The least fun one can have is shovelling rocks.
-The mob at... well, I won't say a name but they're a prominent landscape supplier around here, sold me really muddy river-rock.
+The mob at... well, I won't say their name but they're a prominent landscape supplier.
+They sold me *really* **muddy** river-rock.
 The point to the river-rock as a footpath is to eliminate having to weed.
 Weeds need: water, soil (or even dirt) and sunlight.
 Make the bed of **clean** river-rock deep enough, you've taken away light and soil.
 Water?
 Well, can't do much about that... rains here a fair bit.

+Anyway, the hard yakka has been sieving / washing away the mud out of the rock.
+Talk about a slow, painful process.
+It'll get there, but not without a HUGE effort!

 <hr style="height:2px;border-width:0;color:navy;background-color:navy">

-### Aug 21
+### August 21

 **Path works**